-If you are anything like me, over the years we have collected an array of weird sized off-cuts and stored them in the loft in the hope that one day they’d come in useful.
+If you are anything like me, over the years we have collected an array of weird-sized off-cuts and stored them in the loft in the hope that one day they’d come in useful.
 Well, Easybind carpet edging tape is just the job.
-As customer product reviews of Easybind reveal (see above), there is something extremely satisfying about successfully converting an off-cut of carpet into professional-looking rugs:
+As customer product reviews of Easybind reveal (see above), there is something extremely satisfying about successfully converting an off-cut of carpet into a professional-looking rug:

 From circles to L-shape rugs

 The Easybind rope-edging seals and covers up the frayed edges of the remnant carpet and creates a smart edging all around your rug, regardless of the size or shape.
-It’s perfect for making round rugs, oblongs, ovals, square, runners, L-shaped.
+It’s perfect for making round rugs, oblongs, ovals, squares, runners, and L-shaped.

 Follow the video for step-by-step instructions

 First watch the video, which demonstrates exactly how to use Easybind.
 It’s easy-to-follow, shows you exactly how to tackle the job.
 Certainly, lots of our customers seem to find it invaluable: